Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Learning Outcomes

-- To provide students with an understanding of how changes in physico-chemical characteristics impact upon the quality and functionality of food
+- An understanding of how changes in physico-chemical characteristics impact upon the quality and functionality of food

-- To provide students with the skills required to critically implement procedures to mitigate quality deterioration in food, and to implement food quality management systems
+- The skills required to critically implement procedures to mitigate quality deterioration in food, and to implement food quality management systems

-- To develop the ability to implement food safety and food quality control measures (certification, compliance, support systems, HACCP documentation and process control)
+- The ability to implement food safety and food quality control measures (certification, compliance, support systems, HACCP documentation and process control)